dcunited001/dcunited001.github.io/_graphics/2017-05-17-gradient-descent-and-2d-particle-physics.md

       - however, texture atlas techniques like this are required if you want to render more complicated electron density clouds

+### Questions

+- is it possible to utilize force splatting to average attributes of particles (v & ∂v) over various levels of space to correct for the inability to calculate gradients with a large field size for each particle?
+- force splatting could also be useful in combination with stochastic programming to dynamically allocate greater GPU power to regions of space with more intricate particle positions and attributes
+  - there's an interesting effect produced when viewing the fracted values of the field/gradient
+    - it begins to take on curved forms that connected from particle to particle, except around the edge of the calculated effect on the field for each particle
+    - that is, at the edge of the particle field, there is a sharp break in values added that produces jagged curves that would be otherwise smooth if there were no limits on the computational power
+  - so, is there any way to generate the ideal field by progressively converging towards something like a topographical map for a curved space, where the lines represent the locations for particular values
+    - as the computed space approaches the ideal space, the curves (values) begin to change less and less for paricle systems that have spherical forces
+    - but more importantly, the lines at each value in the field begin to curve more smoothly until they reach the ideal field
+    - in the ideal field, the field lines for each axis for the will always intersect at right angles -

+- there should be a method of constructing the field/gradient for an arrangement of particles using geometry. there may be at least two geometric methods for doing so:
+  - (1) given a delauney triangulation mesh of the particles, one expands on the graph/geometry to produce a mesh which is close enough to match the field
+  - (2) or via a kind of stochastic programming where ideal points in the space are sampled for values and the field is interpolated afterwards
+  - both of these methods can be improved by attaching normals to the vertices to assist in making the curves more accurate.
+    - but it's the perculiar nature of the curves that makes it possible for an algorithm to sift towards their ideal shape
+  - for either algorithm, but particularly the first, neural networks can assist in identifying similarity between local subgraphs of the delauney triangulation and the output of the field
+  - both of these algorithms are likely rendered intractible by variation in particle type & attributes. for systems with identical particles spread across the system, then similarity between system arrangments can be more easily identified and harnessed to interpolate the system

 <pre class="highlight">Fragment Shader: fsUpdateParticles<code id="codeFsUpdateParticles"></code></pre>
 <pre class="highlight">Vertex Shader: vsFields<code id="codeVsFields"></code></pre>
 <pre class="highlight">Fragment Shader: fsFields<code id="codeFsFields"></code></pre>